openvinotoolkit/openvino/docs/IE_DG/Int8Inference.md

 8-bit computations (referred to as `int8`) offer better performance compared to the results of inference in higher precision (for example, `fp32`), because they allow loading more data into a single processor instruction.
 Usually the cost for significant boost is a reduced accuracy.
 However, it is proved that an accuracy drop can be negligible and depends on task requirements, so that the application engineer can set up the maximum accuracy drop that is acceptable.

-Current Inference Engine solution for low-precision inference uses Intel MKL-DNN and supports inference of the following layers in 8-bit integer computation mode:
+The current Inference Engine solution for low-precision inference uses Intel MKL-DNN and supports inference of the following layers in 8-bit integer computation mode:
 * Convolution
 * FullyConnected
 * ReLU